penguintheorem/penguintheorem/README.md

    - Have more projects on my GitHub
    - Work more on my side projects
 - 🌱 I’m currently learning:
+   - Reading the Clean Architecture and Clean Code book
    - React
    - Redux
    - System design